© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/undocumented-commonwealth-citizens-resident-in-the-uk/guidance-for-landlords-conducting-right-to-rent-checks-on-undocumented-commonwealth-citizens

-This information is for landlords wishing to rent private residential property in England to Commonwealth citizens (known as ‘Windrush’ cases) who are long-term residents of the UK but do not have documents to demonstrate their status.
-It explains their position and what you should do.
+This information is for landlords wishing to rent private residential property in England to long resident Commonwealth citizens (known as ‘Windrush’ cases) and other long resident non-EEA nationals who have a legal right to live in the UK but do not have documents to prove it.

 1. Status and right to rent

-If a prospective tenant has lived in the UK permanently since before 1973 and has not been away for long periods in the last 30 years, they have the right to be here and to rent property.
+If a prospective tenant has lived in the UK permanently since before 1973 and has not been away for long periods within the last 30 years, they have the legal right to live here and to rent property.

-If a prospective tenant came to the UK after 1 January 1973 then they might not have the automatic right to be here, but they may be allowed to stay here permanently and will have the right to rent property.
+If a prospective tenant came to the UK after 1 January 1973 but before 1988, that individual might not have an automatic right to live in the UK, but if they apply to the Home Office now they may be allowed to stay here permanently and have the right to rent.

 2. What you should do

-waive the requirement to carry out a Knowledge of Language and Life in the UK test
+This legislation allows the government to waive the requirement to carry out a Knowledge of Language and Life in the UK test for those applying for citizenship, though people applying for citizenship will still need to meet the good character requirements.

-establish a new customer contact centre, so anyone who is struggling to navigate the many different immigration routes can speak to a person and get appropriate advice
+We have established a new customer contact centre or Windrush Taskforce, so anyone who is struggling to navigate the many different immigration routes can speak to a person and get appropriate advice.